Presidential Unit Citation (South Korea)

 The Presidential Unit Citation is a military unit award of the government of Republic of Korea that may be presented to South Korean and foreign military units for outstanding performance in defense of the Republic of Korea.
 In recognition of allied military service to South Korea during the Korean War, all United States military departments were authorized the unit award for that period.

-Officially, South Korean Government does not have the term: 'Presidential Unit Citation (대통령 부대 표창)'.
-This is the one of 'Presidential Citation (대통령 표창)' which awarded to organizations such as local government, military unit, hospital and so on.
+Officially, the South Korean government does not have the term: Presidential Unit Citation (대통령 부대 표창).
+This is the one of Presidential Citations (대통령 표창)' awarded to organizations such as local governments, military units, hospitals, etc.

 Appearance and wear

-When the Republic of Korea Presidential Unit Citation is worn on the South Korea military uniform (right side) it is as a ribbon 1+3/8 in wide surrounded by a gold frame.
+When the Republic of Korea Presidential Unit Citation is worn on the South Korea military uniform (right side), it is as a ribbon 1+3/8 in wide surrounded by a gold frame.
 The ribbon is white, with a 15/64 in red above blue Taeguk in the center.
 At the edge of the ribbon, on each side, are the following stripes: 13/64 in Hunter Green; 1/64 in White; 1/64 in Old Glory Red; 1/64 in white; 1/64 in Old Glory Red; 1/64 in white; 1/64 in Hunter Green.
 No ribbon devices are authorized for wear with this award, although a bronze service star on the ribbon can be observed on several portraits of Korean War veterans from the U.S. Armed Forces.

 Smaller version

-Foreign military unit members who are authorized to wear the award, either wear the award on the right side of the uniform (e.g. U.S. Army) with any other same size unit award emblems or wear the slightly smaller size version of the award on the left side of the uniform (e.g. U.S. Marine Corps, Navy, Coast Guard, Air Force) with their other service ribbons.
+Foreign military unit members who are authorized to wear the award either wear the award on the right side of the uniform (e.g. U.S. Army) with any other same-sized unit award emblems or wear the slightly smaller-sized version of the award on the left side of the uniform (e.g. U.S. Marine Corps, Navy, Coast Guard, Air Force) with their other service ribbons.